Tigres de Quintana Roo

 The Tigres de Quintana Roo (English: Quintana Roo Tigers) are a professional baseball team in the Mexican League based in Cancún, Quintana Roo, Mexico.
 The team is part of the Southern Division (Zona Sur).
-The team has won twelve championships to date: 1955, 1960, 1965, 1966, 1992, 1997, 2000, 2001, 2005, 2011, 2013, and 2015.
+The team has won 12 championships: 1955, 1960, 1965, 1966, 1992, 1997, 2000, 2001, 2005, 2011, 2013, and 2015.

 The Tigres were founded in Mexico City in 1955 as the Tigres del México (English: Mexico Tigers), and played there through the 2001 season.
 After a brief stint in Puebla as the Tigres de la Angelópolis, the team relocated to Cancún.
 The team was founded by industrial businessman Alejo Peralta, and was long owned by his son, Carlos Peralta.
 The team was purchased by an ownership group including Major League Baseball All-Star pitcher Fernando Valenzuela in 2017.

-They have a competitive and long-standing rivalry known as the Guerra Civil (Civil War) against their former crosstown rivals the Diablos Rojos del México.
-The Tigres won the Mexican League championship in their inaugural season, an achievement that has never been matched, and was dubbed: "El equipo que nació campeón" (The team that was born as champion).
-The Tigres are a perennial powerhouse and have won 18 division and 12 league championships since their inception.
+They have rivalry known as the Guerra Civil (Civil War) against their former crosstown rivals the Diablos Rojos del México.
+The Tigres won the Mexican League championship in their inaugural season, an achievement that was dubbed: "El equipo que nació campeón" (The team that was born as champion).
+The Tigres have won 18 division and 12 league championships since their inception.

 Franchise history

-On 14 April 1955, the Tigres made their debut at the Julio Molina ballpark in Mérida, Yucatán.
+On 14 April 1955, the Tigres made their debut at the Julio Molina ballpark in Mérida, Yucatán under manager George Genovese.

 In 1966, the Tigres toured Japan, losing all their 13 games played against Japanese teams.